otam-mato/nodejs_mysql_web_app_terraform/README.md

-# Node.JS - MySQL Web App. <br><br> Infrastructure creation automation with Terraform
+# Node.JS - MySQL Web App. <br><br> Infrastructure creation automation with Terraform and deploying the app on EC2 and RDS instances.

 <br>